Meet the Team

 Audrey Martinovich started her engineering journey as a classically-trained singer who, through experimenting with recording her voice lessons and performances, fell in love with audio production.
 In 2012, she graduated from Madison Media Institute with a degree in Recording and Music Technology before going on to earn her Bachelor’s in Entertainment and Media Business.
 In 2014, Audrey officially joined the staff at Audio for the Arts where she now specializes in recording acoustic instruments and voice, and has a passion for blending classical, jazz, and pop elements in her productions which have garnered her several Madison Area Music Association Awards.

-In 2017, Audrey became the first regular female contributor to Production Expert and Pro Tools Expert.
+In 2017, Audrey became the first regular female contributor to Production Expert and Pro Tools Expert, industry blogs which provide knowledge and training to over 6 million yearly visitors.
 The following year, Audrey was a finalist to receive the award for Breakthrough Studio Engineer from Pro Sound Europe.
-In 2020, she joined the Recording Academy as a voting member and now serves on the Chicago Chapter board as a Governor and Chair of the Producers and Engineers Committee.
+In 2020, she joined the Recording Academy as a voting member and currently serves as Secretary on the Recording Academy Chicago Chapter Board and co-chairs the chapter's Producers & Engineers Committee.

 Meggie Shays Gilfillan